support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists · Newspapers and Illustrations

 'I Found the Family in No Way Disposed for Battle', Illustration from 'The Vicar of Wakefield' by Oliver Goldsmith, c.1910 by Margaret Jameson.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 vicar · wakefield · irish · lrish · literature · literary · character · characters · scene · primrose · family · deborah · daughter · daughters · children · seated · interior · distress · distressed · hard times · weeping · crying · upset · head-in-hands · candle · candlelight · modest · visitor · male · caller · visit · traditional · dress · costume · Georgian · Private Collection / Bridgeman Images